minhnimble/learning-notes/learning-paths/scrum-master.md

 - Increase collaboration between Scrum Teams and stakeholders.

 _“The chances of successful Scrum adoption will increase drastically when you consider your Scrum Master as the true “inside out” change facilitators!”_
-→ Ignite the necessary organizational changes by influencing the system from the inside out with other Scrum Masters → a ‘Change Facilitator’.
+→ Ignite the necessary organizational changes by influencing the system from the inside out with other Scrum Masters → a `Change Facilitator`.

 _“When organizations choose to work with Scrum, there should be no need for Agile Coaches.”_
 → No need for Agile Coaches or other roles to help organizations generate valuable outcomes with Scrum.